vincentamato/RickSanchezChatbot/README.md

    docker run -it -e HUGGINGFACE_TOKEN=<token> ricksanchezchatbot
    ```

    This command starts the container and opens an interactive terminal.
+You'll need to have access to the meta-llama/Llama-2-7b-chat-hf model on Hugging Face.

 3. To interact with the chatbot, use the command:
    <br>